QR3.7.1 The Curious Case of Quantum Spin

 The quantity of action necessary to cause any change in Nature always is the smallest possible”.

-Euler, Leibnitz, Lagrange, Hamilton, and others then developed the mathematics of this law of least action, that nature always does the least work, sparking a furious theoretical debate on whether we live in the best of all possible worlds.
+Euler, Leibnitz, Lagrange, Hamilton, and others then developed the mathematics of the law of least action, that nature always does the least work, sparking a furious theological debate on whether we live in the best of all possible worlds.
 Despite Voltaire’s ridicule, how light always finds the path of least action, for any destination, remained a mystery.

 Figure 3.16.
 Law of least action in optics